 In Michaelmas Term, students will attend 5 hours of Tibetan language classes per week.
 The teaching will be based primarily on Nicolas Tournadre and Sangda Dorje's Manual of Standard Tibetan (Ithaca, Snow Lion Publications, 2003).
 It is expected that, within the first week, students will have grasped the essential features of Tibetan phonology, and learned the alphabet and the principles of syllable structure.
 The remaining weeks of term will cover lessons 1 to 10 of the Manual.
 Homework will consist of completing the grammar exercises that follow each lesson.
 There will also be a brief vocabulary and grammar test each week.
-Students will also be expected to read a number of English-language works by way of general background to the region, and to attend a series of weekly lectures entitled Introduction to Tibetan History and Civilisation.
+Students will also be expected to read a number of English-language works by way of general background to the region, and to attend a series of weekly lectures on "Introduction to Tibetan History and Civilisation".
 They will also be encouraged to attend a series of introductory lectures on Buddhism.
 In consultation with their course director, students will write two tutorial essays this term, based on prescribed readings.
-Submission of the essay will be followed by a tutorial which will involve discussing the sources, the content and the issues raised in the essays.
+Submission of the essay will be followed by a tutorial which involves discussing the sources, the content, and the arguments made in the essays.

 Paper 1 Paper 4

-5 hours language classes 1 hour Tibetan Studies lecture; 1.5 hours
+5 hours language classes 1 hour Tibetan Studies lecture; 1 hour

+lecture on Buddhism; 1.5 hours graduate

-graduate seminar; 0.5 hours tutorial
+seminar; 0.5 hours tutorial

-In Hilary Term, students will have a 1-hour collection (minor examination) to ensure that the lessons from Michaelmas Term have been retained.
+At the beginning of Hilary Term, students will have a 1-hour collection (minor examination) to ensure that the lessons from Michaelmas Term have been retained.
 Collections will be held at the beginning of every term hereafter.
-Language classes will continue as before, with the aim of completing lessons 1-15 of the Manual.
+Language classes will continue as before, with the aim of completing lessons 11-15 of the Manual.
 In addition, students will read a number of short pieces or stories from different sources in modern and/or classical Tibetan.
-Students will also do exercises in spoken Tibetan.
-In addition to language classes, students will be expected to attend a weekly lecture on a selected topic of Tibetan culture, such as The Literary Heritage of Tibet or Religions of Tibet.
+Students will also do exercises in spoken Tibetan with the Tibetan language lecturer.
+In addition to language classes, students will be expected to attend a weekly lecture on a selected topic of Tibetan culture, such as "The Literary Heritage of Tibet" or "Religions of Tibet".
 Students are encouraged to attend further lectures on Buddhism.
 In consultation with their course director, students will be asked to write two tutorial essays this term.

 Paper 1 Paper 4

-5 hours language classes 1 hour Tibetan Studies lecture; 1.5 hours
+5 hours language classes 1 hour Tibetan Studies lecture; 1 hour

+Buddhism lecture; 1.5 hours graduate

-graduate seminar; 0.5 hours tutorial
+seminar; 0.5 hours tutorial

-In Trinity Term, the focus is on essay writing.
+In Trinity Term, the focus will be on essay writing.
+Four essays will be written on selected aspects of Tibetan history and civilisation.
 Alongside essays, students will continue work on the Manual up to lesson 20.
 Extracts from a range of texts will be read and knowledge of literary Tibetan grammar further developed.
-Four essays will be written on various aspects of Tibetan history and civilisation.
 Students should start thinking about the topic of their MPhil thesis this term and discuss their ideas with their supervisor.

 At the end of Trinity term, students will sit a three-hour written Qualifying Exam, which will consist of translation from and into Tibetan, as well as translation from the texts read during this and the previous term.
-They will also do a 20-minute oral exam in which they will be called upon to introduce themselves and answer questions in spoken Tibetan.
+They will also attend a 20-minute oral exam in which they will be called upon to introduce themselves and answer questions in spoken Tibetan.